 If your home has in any way been associated with a public figure or a historical event then it is worth celebrating this, either by having the celebrity value or importance certified with a plaque or, if the association is more casual, then with clever and creative design.
 Even relatively niche historical value can add a great deal of value to a home.

 The creative naming of a home has often been used by rural properties, especially cottages, to distinguish them among the countryside.
 These property titles, such as Rise, Cottage, and Mount are now becoming more common in urban areas too, creating a new wave of property titles.
 What’s particularly interesting is that, when compared with typical numbers, property names are generally associated with property value!

 Buyers are more often looking for properties that both benefit the environment and help to reduce energy bills amind rising costs.
-Sustainable design meets both of these criteria and property owners with solar panels and compost systems are finding themselves receiving more competitive offers.
+Sustainable design meets both of these criteria and property owners with solar panel installation and compost systems are finding themselves receiving more competitive offers.

 Projection Over Screen